KatarinaMariano-QA/Challenge-ReqresAPITests/README.md

 # Challenge-ReqresAPITests

-This is a project created for resolution of the challenge of enterprise Salsa Techonology.
 This repository includes tests of the API Reqres.
 It can accessed in the URL https://reqres.in/

 ## 👶 Getting Started